Sarasota County, Florida

-Sarasota County is a county located in southwestern Florida.
+Sarasota County is located in Southwest Florida.
 At the 2020 US census, the population was 434,006.
 Its county seat is Sarasota and its largest city is North Port.
-Sarasota County is part of the North Port–Sarasota–Bradenton, FL metropolitan statistical area.
+Sarasota County is part of the North Port–Bradenton–Sarasota, FL metropolitan statistical area.
+The county includes barrier islands with beaches and beach communities.
+It is home to colleges, a network of libraries, and various parks and preserves.
+The area was home to indigenous peoples.
+Angola was a maroon settlement in its Bradenton area.
+Bertha Palmer owned substantial lands in the area including what is now Palmer Ranch.

 History

 The area that is now known as Sarasota County has been inhabited by humans for some 10,000 years.
 Evidence of human remains as well as a burned out log at the Warm Mineral Springs, in North Port, were discovered that date to the early Archaic period.

 Although the name was associated with the area from the beginning of European contacts, the origin of the name "Sarasota" is unknown.
 In the early twentieth-century, a fanciful story was created to go hand-in-hand with a pageant held in Sarasota.
 The story held that the town was named after the daughter of famous explorer Hernando de Soto's daughter Sara.

 An early map of the area from 1763 shows the word "Zarazote" across present day Sarasota.

 Following exploration, the area was occupied by fishing camps, called ranchos.
-In 1842, the Armed Occupation Act was passed, which deeded land to settlers who were willing to cultivate land in Florida.
-The act brought settlers to Sarasota but also led to the Second Seminole War.
-During the war, the area was occupied by the U.S. army and Fort Armistead was built.
+During the Second Seminole War, the area was occupied by the U.S. Army and Fort Armistead was built near Sarasota Bay.
+In 1842, the Armed Occupation Act was passed, which deeded land to settlers who were willing to cultivate and defend land in Florida.
+The act brought American settlers to Sarasota.

 Sarasota County was created in 1921 from the southern part of Manatee County.
-After acquisition by the United States as a territory, the area now included in Sarasota county had been part of St. Johns County (1821), Alachua County (1824), Hillsborough County (1834), and Manatee County (1855) as new counties were created from older counties to accommodate population growth and settlement in new areas.
+After acquisition by the United States as a territory in 1819, the area now included in Sarasota county had been part of St. Johns County (1821), Alachua County (1824), Hillsborough County (1834), and Manatee County (1855) as new counties were created from older counties to accommodate population growth and settlement in new areas.